joboyx/bf-client/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need to install the following packages before you can get started:

 * [Node.js](https://nodejs.org/en/)
 * [NPM](https://www.npmjs.com/)